arcana-lab/tpin/README.md

 simply test [`taskset`](https://man7.org/linux/man-pages/man1/taskset.1.html).

 It assumes that hardware threads are numbered such that the i-th CPU is on NUMA domains _i mod N_ where _N_ is the number of domains.
 This assumption might not hold on your current machine.
+Check `lscpu`.

 ## Build